rayxsan/data_structures_algorithms/src/Graphs/README.md

 ## Visualizing graphs

 There are many programs that can parse and depict a graph that is described in DOT.
 One such program can be found [here](https://dreampuf.github.io/GraphvizOnline/)

+## Depth First Search

+The classic recursive method for searching in a connected graph (visiting all of its vertices and edges) mimics Tremaux maze exploration but is even simpler to de- scribe.
+To search a graph, invoke a recursive method that visits vertices.
+To visit a vertex:

+■ Mark it as having been visited.
+■ Visit (recursively) all the vertices that are adjacent to it and that have not yet been marked.